groundlight/framegrab/README.md

 devices = RTSPDiscovery.discover_camera_ips()
 ```

 The `discover_camera_ips()` will provide a list of devices that it finds in the `ONVIFDeviceInfo` format.
-An optional flag `try_default_logins` can be used to try different default credentials to fetch RTSP URLs.
+An optional mode `auto_discover_modes` can be used to try different default credentials to fetch RTSP URLs:

+light: only try first three usernames and passwords ("admin:admin", "admin:", and no username/password).

+complete_fast: try the entire DEFAULT_CREDENTIALS without delays in between.

+complete_slow: try the entire DEFAULT_CREDENTIALS with a delay of 1 seconds in between.

+Defaults to None.

 ```python
 from pydantic import BaseModel